ibm-cloud-docs/devsecops/devsecops-tutorial.md

 ![DevSecOps CD tasks](images/devsecops-cd-tasks.png){: caption="DevSecOps CD tasks" caption-side="bottom"}

-After a successful CD pipeline run, you can find the sample app running on the prod namespace.
-The app url can be found under `run stage` substep of  `prod deployment` step of CD Pipeline run.
-Use that url to check that the app is running.
+After a successful CD pipeline run, you can find the sample app that is running on the prod namespace.
+The app URL can be found under `run stage` substep of  `prod deployment` step of CD Pipeline run.
+Use that URL to check that the app is running.

 ![DevSecOps App running](images/devsecops-cd-explore-app-running-prod-namespace.png){: caption="DevSecOps App running" caption-side="bottom"}